Charity Choices

 What specifically do you do?

-Scripture Engagement: Printing and distributing is only part of the job.
-People must be able to access and engage with Scripture in a format they can appreciate and understand.
+People must be able to access and engage with Scripture in a format they can truly understand.
+Once God’s Word is translated, the project moves to printing and distribution.
 For those who read, that can be a print publication.
-But often, other media are more effective and appropriate to a local context.
+But often, other media formats are more effective and appropriate to a local context.
 In some cultures, oral telling of translated Bible stories may be the most effective means of communication.
-Handheld solar devices and smartphones can play recordings of translated Scripture.
+Handheld solar devices and smartphones can play recordings of translated audio Scripture.

 How will this make a difference?

-At the core of our mission, Wycliffe believes that the Word of God transforms lives when it is translated into a language that people understand.
-We want all people to have access to Scripture, so they can know the love and peace of God and the redemptive work of Jesus Christ.
-When they can use the Bible in their everyday lives, they can experience that life transformation for themselves.
+Through your financial partnership in Bible translation, you are a part of God’s great move to draw even more people to Himself through Scripture in a language they clearly understand.
+We believe that the Word of God transforms lives when it is translated into their language.
+We want all people to have access to Scripture so they can know the love and peace of God and the redemptive work of Jesus Christ.
+When people can use the Bible in their everyday lives, they can experience that life transformation personally.

 How is your work different from that of other, similar charities?

-Along with our locally-based partnerships, Wycliffe works closely with many other international ministries to provide translations for their global work.
-Some of these ministries include Faith Comes By Hearing, Jesus Film and YouVersion.
+Wycliffe also works closely with many other international ministries to provide Scripture translations for their global work.
+Some of these ministries include Faith Comes By Hearing, The Jesus Film Project and YouVersion.

 What have you accomplished?